UKNNSS-Benchmarks/UKNNSS-Benchmarks/README.md

 ## Synthetic Micro-benchmarks

-The synthetic micro-benchmarks are a set of simple to build an execute tests that compare key technical features of the systems in a consistent way.
+The synthetic micro-benchmarks are a set of simple to build and execute tests that compare key technical features of the systems in a consistent way.
 See the individual test descriptions for detail on the requirements.